-INVENTION CONVENTION
+INVENTION EXPO

-Lesson Overview: During this indoor activity, students build camaraderie, cooperation skills and group spirit.
-Working in small groups, students attend a 'convention,' sharing ideas and using their imagination, creativity, ingenuity and teamwork to engineer solutions to problems, create sculptures or short skits, or build functioning machines.
-This class has a large selection of possible activities so each program is unique and based on the choice of the MEC instructors.
+In this indoor activity, students will work together in small groups to find creative solutions to various problems and build imaginative inventions in a series of activities given by our instructors.
+Students must utilize their ingenuity and teamwork skills as they showcase the qualities that make them great inventors.

-Learning Goals: By the end of this session, students will be better equipped to do the following:
+- Work in small groups cooperatively, sharing ideas and designs in pursuit of a common goal - Engineer and test a solution to a problem offered by MEC staff with minimal resources and maximum creativity

-- 1. Work in small groups cooperatively, sharing ideas and designs in pursuit of a common goal - 2.
-Engineer and test a solution to a problem offered by MEC staff with minimal resources and maximum creativity - 3.
-Find inspiration from natural objects, unfamiliar words, sketches, and in other surprising places, and use that to consider the design of current or future technologies will present their ideas for land use to the group, support their ideas with evidence, and will listen to other stakeholder groups with thoughtful respect to come to a solution that works best for everyone.
+Find inspiration from natural objects, unfamiliar words, sketches, and in other surprising places, and use that to consider the design of current or future technologies